p-ja/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

 ### Task 1: Prepare your environment for SSO Deployments

-1. To use an existing SSO Identity Provider, copy the existing template:
+1. To use an existing SSO Identity Provider, copy the existing template by running the following command:

    ```shell
    cp ./azure/setup-sso-variables-template.sh ./azure/setup-sso-variables.sh
    ```

-1. To open the `./scripts/setup-sso-variables.sh` file, run the following command :
+1. To open the `./scripts/setup-sso-variables.sh` file, run the following command:

    ```shell
    cd azure
    code setup-sso-variables.sh
    ```

-1. Update the following variables in the setup-env-variables.sh file by replacing the following values and **Save** and **Close** the file:
+1. Update the following variables in the setup-env-variables.sh file by replacing the following values and **Save** it using **Ctrl+S** key and then **Close** the file:

    ```shell
    export CLIENT_ID=ApplicationID       #  Update with you existing application id from environment details page